eshlomo1/CloudSec/README.md

 - 🛠️ PowerShell Script & Commands
 - 🐍 Python Scripts
 - 🏗️ Architecture Diagrams
+- 📝 AI Security Hacking and Tips
+- 📊 Data Analysis & Visualization
 - 🌐 Links to Top External Repos and Sites
-- 📖 Comprehensive Guides
-- 📊 Data Analysis & Visualization
-- 📝 AI Security Hacking and Tips
 - 📚 And So Much More!

 Every piece of content here is battle-tested, drawn from real-world incident responses (IR), cloud penetration tests (PT), security assessments, and more.
 This is practical knowledge, not just theory!